National Museum of the Faroe Islands

-The Museum on Brekkutún 6
+The exhibition at Brekkutún 6

-The National Museum of the Faroe Islands has exhibitions in the museum building on Brekkutún 6 in Tórshavn.
+The Faroe Islands National Museum has exhibitions in the museum building at Brekkutún 6 in Tórshavn.
 The galleries tell the natural and cultural history of the Faroe Islands.
-This goes back to the origin of the landmass dating back 65 mya, through the pre-settlement era and the culture etc. from the Viking Ages and the Middle Ages.
-Displays include rocks and minerals, birds, plants and fish, as well as items from the farming live and the maritime live in the Faroe Islands.
-The famous Kirkjubøstólarnir, which are parts of the original benches from the Ólavskirkjan (St. Olav's Church) of Kirkjubøur are amongst the most valued cultural items of the National Museum on Brekkutún 6.
+This stretches from the origin of the landmass dating back 65 million years, through the pre-settlement era and the culture of the Viking Ages and the Middle Ages.
+Displays include rocks and minerals, birds, plants and fish, as well as items from the farming life and the maritime life in the Faroe Islands.
+The famous Kirkjubøstólarnir, which are parts of the original benches from Ólavskirkjan (St. Olav's Church) at Kirkjubøur are amongst the most valued cultural items of the National Museum.
 These were in Denmark for many years but have now returned to the Faroe Islands.

 Heima á Garði in Hoyvík

 Heima á Garði is a farmhouse in Hoyvík, near Tórshavn.
 The farmhouse is now a part of the National Museum of the Faroe Islands.
 The main building was built around 1812, but it is furnished like Faroese houses were in 1920s.
-The museum is an outdoors museum with all the buildings and tools etc. which belonged to the farmhouse.
+The museum is an outdoors museum with all the buildings, tools, and other items which belonged to the farmhouse.

-The pew ends
+Pew ends

 The medieval pew ends from Saint Olav's church at Kirkjubøur (mentioned above) featured in three series of Faroese stamps, engraved by Czeslaw Slania.